qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 A Data Provider receives a [Feed Request Callback] when an Individual has set him as the source of a feed, see [Add feed source] or [Set feed source].

-A Data Provider receives a [Access Feed Request] after an access feed-request, see [Access feed] or [Access feeds].
+A Data Provider receives a [Access Feed Callback] after an [Access feed] or [Access feeds].

 ## Individual

-### User Action Message Event

-An End User App receives this event when a connected Relying Party has asked a feed to access one of his resources, see [Request for feed].
-The event contains a action message url that can be used to get details, see [Get user action message].

 ### Get user action message

+An End User App receives a [User Action Message Event] when a connected Relying Party has asked for a feed to access one of his resources, see [Request for feed].
+The event contains an [Action Message Endpoint]-address that can be used with this call to get the details of the action message, see [Get user action message].

+### List action messages

-A Qiy Node Client can use this [Action Message List Endpoint]-call to get the details of a user action message, see [List action messages].
+A Qiy Node Client can use this [Action Message List Endpoint]-call to get all user action message, see [List action messages request].

-### Set feed
+### Set feed source

-An End User App uses this call to set a Data Provider as the source for a feed request.
+An End User App uses this [Action Endpoint]-call to set a Data Provider as the source for a feed, see [Set feed source request].

-### Add feed
+### Add feed source

-An End User App uses this call to add a Data Provider as a source for a feed request.
+An End User App uses this [Action Endpoint]-call to add a Data Provider as a source for a feed, see [Add feed source request].

 # Annex A Dynamic Endpoint Addresses

 This annex describes the Dynamic Endpoint Addresses

+## Action Endpoint

+This endpoint can be used for [Set feed source] and [Add feed source].
+The current address of the endpoint is returned in the action messages returned by [List action messages] and [Get action message].

 ## Action Messages List Endpoint